interactions-py/interactions.py/docs/gettingstarted.rst

   import discord
   from discord_slash import SlashCommand from discord_slash.utils import manage_commands # Allows us to manage the command settings.
+  # You can use these instead:
+  # from discord.ext.slash import SlashCommand
+  # from discord.ext.slash.utils import manage_commands

   client = discord.Client(intents=discord.Intents.all())
   slash = SlashCommand(client, sync_commands=True)